 Engagement is one of the five fundamental values that guide the work of the NWMO.
 Involving Canadians and Aboriginal peoples of Canada at all stages and in key decisions is critical to meeting the challenges of the long-term management of used nuclear fuel.
-Through open, transparent and inclusive engagement processes, the NWMO will continue to build awareness and understanding for Adaptive Phased Management and will seek and respond to a diversity of views and perspectives.
-Interweaving of Aboriginal and western worldviews and knowledge systems will strengthen the implementation of Adaptive Phased Management.
+Through open, transparent and inclusive engagement processes, the NWMO will continue to build awareness and understanding of Adaptive Phased Management and will seek and respond to a diversity of views and perspectives.
+Interweaving of Aboriginal worldviews and knowledge systems with Adaptive Phased Management will strengthen the long-term management of used nuclear fuel.
 Our commitment to engagement and shared decision-making helps ensure that Adaptive Phased Management continues to respond to the values and concerns of Canadians.
 Building awareness and confidence in Adaptive Phased Management, and the NWMO as implementer, will continue throughout the planning period.

 During the period 2011 to 2015, engagement will focus on strengthening established relationships to sustain program momentum.
-This includes engagement activities, such as information sessions, briefings, joint projects and partnerships, which will be undertaken with municipal, provincial, federal and Aboriginal governments, and interested individuals and organizations.
-The NWMO will also continue to establish relations with a broader audience and expand its outreach to organizations through the dissemination of communication materials.
+This includes engagement activities, such as information sessions, briefings, and joint projects and partnerships, which will be undertaken with municipal, provincial, federal and Aboriginal governments, and interested individuals and organizations.
+The organization will continue to work with the NWMO Elders Forum and Municipal Forum.
+The NWMO will also work together with potentially affected Aboriginal peoples as holders of Traditional Knowledge, to be active participants in the site selection process and to share that knowledge with the NWMO to the extent they wish.
+The NWMO will also continue to build knowledge and understanding and establish relations with a broader audience through expanding its outreach to organizations, and the broader public at large, with engagement, provision of information and dialogue.

 Over the past several years, much of the NWMO's work has focused on developing plans, policies and processes collaboratively with Canadians to support the implementation of Adaptive Phased Management.
 Our engagement activities related to the broad Canadian public.
-As the siting phase of the implementation of Adaptive Phased Management progresses, the engagement program will evolve to include more directly the communities and regions potentially interested in hosting the project.
-Over the next five years, we will build relationships with communities that wish to explore hosting the Adaptive Phased Management project, and those who would be affected by the siting of the project, including surrounding communities, Aboriginal peoples and the region.
+As the siting phase of the implementation of Adaptive Phased Management progresses, the engagement program will evolve to include more directly the communities and regions interested in hosting the project.
+Over the next five years, we will build relationships with communities that wish to explore hosting the Adaptive Phased Management project, and those who would be affected by the siting of the project, including surrounding communities, Aboriginal peoples, the region and transportation communities as a group.

 THE NWMO RECOGNIZES that there are Aboriginal peoples in all areas of Canada where the NWMO's work will take place.
-The NWMO acknowledges, respects and honours that Aboriginal peoples - Indian, Métis and Inuit peoples of Canada - have unique status and rights as recognized and affirmed in S.35 of the Constitution Act (1982).
-Understanding the nature of any impacts from the implementation of Adaptive Phased Management on Aboriginal rights, treaties and land claims and how Aboriginal peoples should be accommodated as a result of any impacts is an important component of the NWMO's work.
+The NWMO acknowledges, respects and honours that Aboriginal peoples - Indian, Métis and Inuit peoples of Canada - have unique status and rights as recognized and affirmed in s.35 of the Constitution Act (1982).
+Understanding the nature of any impacts of the implementation of Adaptive Phased Management on Aboriginal rights, treaties and land claims and how Aboriginal peoples should be accommodated as a result of any impacts is an important component of the NWMO's work.
 The NWMO needs to ensure effective consultation with Aboriginal peoples and that all those affected have the opportunity for meaningful involvement.
 The NWMO acknowledges that the Crown has a legal duty to consult and accommodate and will support the Crown's work to meet its obligations.